seng637-summer/seng637-a1-chd-vicis/seng637-a1-team_number.md

 -    Test transfer with insufficient balance

 Balance Inquiry
--    Test balance inquiry for a invalid accound
+-    Test balance inquiry for a invalid account
 -    Test balance inquiry for an invalid account

 Transaction Cancellation